Understanding the MotoNovo Finance Claim: Can You Get a Refund?

 Eligibility for Claims

 Remember that eligibility includes situations in which the customer was not adequately informed of all fees and charges.
-This can include other unstated fees, including discretionary commission agreements (DCAs) between the broker and the finance provider.
+This could include other hidden fees, such as discretionary commission agreements (DCAs) between the broker and the lender.

-The most telling signs are mis-selling, confusing agreements, pressure to spend more, hidden fees and commissions, unexpected interest rates, and dishonest advertising.
+The clearest indicators are mis-selling, complex agreements, pressure to borrow more, undisclosed fees and commissions, surprise interest rates and misleading advertising.

-Inaccurate or insufficient information concerning your financing agreement, such as the cost of credit or optional extras, may entitle you to a refund.
+Inaccurate or incomplete information regarding your finance agreement, including the cost of credit or optional extras, you could be due a refund.

 If there were any unstated costs or taxes in the contract you signed, you might also be eligible for a refund.
 This covers any expenses that were unclearly mentioned or concealed in the fine print.